Khawlab23/reason-based-refusal-eval/README.md

 ## Why I'm looking at this instead of a mechanistic angle

-I test AI systems for a living (QA at Audible, Qualitest, OXIO) — probing a system for exactly the conditions under which its stated behavior and its actual behavior come apart is close to the core of that work.
+I test AI systems for a living, probing a system for exactly the conditions under which its stated behavior and its actual behavior come apart is close to the core of that work.
 I looked seriously at AIAF's mechanistic-interpretability direction (steering